tvcutsem/tinyc/README.md

 In 2003, back when I was a Master student at university I followed a Compilers course.
 To this day, I still consider it one of the most fascinating topics in computer science.

 This repo is my project assignment for the course.
 The objective: compile a C-like language to JVM bytecode.
+I share it here in the hope others may find it useful.
+Keep in mind this was a student project.
+Learn from it what you can.

 The compiler features parsing and scanning using Bison and Flex parser generators.
 The source is type-checked, an Abstract Syntax Tree is used for checking for uninitialized variables etc. This tree is then mapped to so-called 'three address code'.
 This code is then higly optimized using a DAG (Directed Acyclic Graph) representation.
 Afterwards, the code is transformed to JVM Assembler (to be processed subsequently by tools like javaa which produce .class files for the JVM).